lancedb/lancedb/docs/src/integrations.md

 0  [5.9, 26.5]  bar   20.0  14257.05957
 ```

-We can apply the filter via `LancdDB`, or apply the filter on `pd.DataFrame` later.
+If you have a simple filter, it's faster to provide a where clause to `LanceDB`'s search query.
+If you have more complex criteria, you can always apply the filter to the resulting pandas `DataFrame` from the search query.

 ```python